craigcarter42/thermalPi/README.md

  - Set pin number for the control GPIO

 #### The Fan:
-How to wire the fan for sucess not sparks.
+How to wire the fan for success, not sparks.

 ### Updating Code:
 - Better error logging